• USD

 The luxurious and exclusive Sossusvlei Desert Lodge.

 This comprehensive fly-in safari package combines the country’s top three destinations; mystical Sossusvlei, charming seaside Swakopmund and the wondrously wild Greater Etosha National Park.
-You’ll also enjoy a taste of the capital city of Windhoek en route, even spending the night in one of its three historic castles.
+You’ll also enjoy a taste of the capital city of Windhoek en route, even spending the night in one of its three historic castles (the Heinitzburg being the only one operating as a luxury hotel).

 After a relaxing evening in Windhoek, Sossusvlei is next on the agenda.
 The remote desert outpost is reached via light aircraft charter.
 Your accommodation for the next two nights is at the ultra-luxurious Sossusvlei Desert Lodge within the NamibRand Nature Reserve on the western border of the Namib–Naukluft National Park.
 With only 10 lavish units, the lodge is wonderfully intimate and exclusive.
 The handsome chalets have been constructed with glass and stone, blending seamlessly into the environment.
 Fitted with skylights for in-room stargazing, fireplaces for frosty winter nights and additional outdoor showers for adventurous cleansing, you’ll find yourself wanting for naught.